 - 1. Clinical educators will individually complete KASAs for all student clinicians on their team. - 2.
-All clinical educators, and the Clinic Director meet to collectively complete Section C of the KASA for all student clinicians and determine the final grade for all student clinicians.
-Supervisors of students in external placements will provide their feedback to the Director of Clinical Education (DCE-SLP).
-(The final meeting will be tentatively scheduled for Monday of Finals Week). - 3.
-Letters communicating each student clinician's grade (e.g., S or U) will be distributed to all student clinicians no later than Monday afternoon of Finals Week. - 4.
-All clinical supervisors will meet with each of the student clinicians on their team to provide feedback on KASA competencies in their respective areas.
+All clinical supervisors will meet with each of the student clinicians on their team to provide feedback on KASA competencies in their respective areas. - 3.
+All clinical educators, and the DCP-SLP meet to collectively determine the final grade for all student clinicians.
+Supervisors of students in external placements will provide their feedback to the DCP-SLP.
+(The final meeting will be tentatively scheduled for Monday of Finals Week). - 4.
+Letters communicating each student clinician's grade (e.g., S or U) will be distributed to all student clinicians during finals Week.

-If a student clinician receives an Unsatisfactory evaluation, the student clinician will meet with the Director of Clinical Education (no later than 5:00 pm on Friday of Finals Week).
+If a student clinician receives an Unsatisfactory evaluation, the student clinician will meet with the Director of Clinical Programs (no later than 5:00 pm on Friday of Finals Week).
+The student's academic advisor may be involved in this meeting as well.

-All Clinical educators who have supervised a student in any given semester will collectively determine one overall grade for that semester.
+As mentioned before, all Clinical educators who have supervised a student in any given semester will collectively determine one overall grade for that semester.

-A student may receive an overall grade of "Unsatisfactory" for the semester (including summers), even if the student has received satisfactory performance feedback from some supervisors.
+Therefore, a student may receive an overall grade of "Unsatisfactory" for the semester (including summers), even if the student has received satisfactory performance feedback from some supervisors.
 Similarly, a student may receive an overall grade of "Satisfactory" for the semester, even if the student has received unsatisfactory performance feedback from some supervisors.